filecoin-project/devgrants/open-grant-proposals/Stella-Pallet.md

 - Docker container and deployment scripts for easier use for developers
 - Fix found bugs and iterate for first wide-usable alpha pallet version

-Product Management
+**Product Management**

 - Putting documentation together
 - We will record a screencast that explains how a user can spin up one of those Substrate nodes with Stella Pallet
 - Write tutorial with explanation on design

-Time
+### Time

 4 weeks

 ## Total Budget Requested

-The requested budget is 45000USD.
-M1 15000, M2 16000, M3 14000
+The requested budget is 45000 USD.
+* Milestone 1: 15000 USD
+* Milestone 2: 16000 USD
+* Milestone 3: 14000 USD

-The grant will partially fund the development costs and fully cover technical design.
+The grant will partially fund the development costs, fully cover technical design and research for basic reputation model.

 Note that the whole project management everyday costs are free of charge due to the good faith of our team.

+We are open to partially take FIL.

 ## Maintenance and Upgrade Plans